 People v.
 Perez - 2 Cal.
 4th 1117, 9 Cal.
 Rptr.
 2d 577, 831 P.2d 1159 (1992)

-There was sufficient evidence in the record to support the jury's findings of premeditated and deliberate murder beyond a reasonable doubt based on how the victim was killed, planning activity, and motive.
-Defendant obtained a knife from the kitchen, the victim was acquainted with defendant and could identify him, and defendant went searching for another knife after he broke the first one.
-The evidence did not give rise to instruct sua sponte on the provocation that would reduce first degree murder to second degree murder because there was no evidence of provocation in the record.
+There was sufficient evidence in the record to support the jury's finding of premeditation and deliberation beyond a reasonable doubt because defendant obtained a knife from the kitchen, the victim was acquainted with defendant and could identify him, and defendant went searching for another knife after he broke the first one.
+Furthermore, the evidence did not give rise to instruct sua sponte on the provocation that would reduce first degree murder to second degree murder because there was no evidence of provocation in the record.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.